Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's

 German Shepherds are known for being some of the most beautiful, intelligent, and capable dogs on the face of the planet.
-They’re great guard dogs, good companions, and can be trained to fulfill a number of important duties.
+They’re great guard dogs and good companions, and they can be trained to fulfill a number of important duties.

 Unfortunately, for all of their positive aspects, they do have a few flaws.
 One of the most common flaws associated with German Shepherd dogs is their tendency to develop hip problems.
 German Shepherds with hip dysplasia or similar joint problems are not rare.
 These health conditions are among the most common associated with this dog breed is known as hip dysplasia.

 German Shepherd Build and Temperament